-The Top 13 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx
+The Top 15 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx

 Release Date: September 2019

-Before any of you are wondering, we have chosen the remake instead of the original classic – I guess the date might just have given that away slightly.
-People loved the old 1993 Gameboy one, but you can’t deny that this is better in every single way.
-Updated to fit the modern times but keeping that nostalgic glow that enamored us with the original, giving it a “retro-modern” art style, which is incredibly unique.
-It consists of toy-like character designs, diorama-like world designs, and a tilt-shift visual that is reminiscent of the presentation of the Gameboy title.
-It received great reviews upon its release for its faithfulness to the first game, an improvement on its gameplay, and the lovely aesthetic it has – even those technical issues don’t blur the love that this game receives.
+We’ve chosen the remake instead of the original for this list.
+People loved the old 1993 Gameboy release, but you can’t deny that the newest version is better in every single way.
+Updated to fit the modern times but keeping that nostalgic glow that made us fall in love with the classic title, the devs gave it a “retro-modern” art style, which is incredibly unique.
+It consists of toy-like character designs, diorama-like world designs, and a tilt-shift visual style that is reminiscent of the presentation of the Gameboy game.
+It received great reviews upon its release for its faithfulness to the first game, the improvements made to its gameplay, and the lovely aesthetic it has.
+Even the technical issues didn’t blur the love that this game received.

 #2 Chrono Trigger